eikek/soidc/README.md

 # soidc

-A Scala 3 library for adding OpenID support to your projects.
+A Scala 3 library for adding OpenID Connect support to your projects.

 ## Modules